aa29zzjj/jerryh-online-portfolio/README.md

 ### Telling Story with Data -  Assignment: Critique and redesign
-## 2025 Steam Top 100 Played Games by Type
+## Step 3: 2025 Steam Top 100 Played Games by Type
 Thought:
 To deal with the data of Steam Top 100 games, I divided the games into three categories: